Earth's Frozen Oceans

-Sea ice forms when frigid air from above lowers sea surface temperatures enough for salty ocean water to freeze (-1.8 degrees Celsius/28.8 degrees Fahrenheit).
+Sea icesea ice: any form of ice found at sea, which formed from the freezing of sea water. forms when frigid air from above lowers sea surface temperatures enough for salty ocean water to freeze (-1.8 degrees Celsius/28.8 degrees Fahrenheit).
 At first, a thin layer if ice forms on the water's surface.
 As the ice chills the water below it, the layer of ice grows thicker and deeper into the ocean below.
 Icebergs, which are large pieces of freshwater ice that have broken off from a glacier or ice shelf, are not sea ice even though they can be found floating in the ocean.

 Sea ice influences ocean circulation

 Besides the potential to create super cool underwater icicles, what is the significance of briny outflows from sea ice formation?
 Let's do a little experiment to find out.
 To keep things simple, you'll use fresh water and salt water instead of salt water and saltier water.

 - 3 small, clear containers (e.g., 250 mL beakers)

 - masking tape

 - salt water